goofy2k/ESP32_faust2api/ESP32 and faust2api status.md

 2. walkthrough on how to use this example under ESP-IDF
 3. walkthrough for creation of a project based on this example with a different Faust sound engine
 4. description of the ESP-IDF project settings and their rationale
+5. description of the modifications to the DspFaust.cpp file

-In the future the faust2api script my have to be adapted for use with an ESP32.
+In the future the faust2api script may have to be adapted for use with an ESP32.
 As the current status is premature, adaptation of the faust2api script is not yet part of the work until now.
+Focus is on getting things running.

-The adaptations in the  DspFaust.cpp file may be specific for the used sound engine and usage environment (mainly MIDI I/O for elecGuitarMIDI)
+The adaptations in the  DspFaust.cpp file may be specific for the used sound engine and usage environment.

 Any changes implemented during write up of this consolidation are done in ESP-IDF project faust_mqtt_tcp5_v1